 Are doctors and outside providers still allowed to visit?

 Yes.
 They need to sign in and will be screened.
 We ask that outside providers visit only if it is essential as many providers also visit other buildings and can cause cross contamination.

 Are staff being tested/screened?

 Staff are being screened at the beginning of each shift and sent home if they have signs and symptoms of illness.
-Testing has been difficult for us to get at this time, but we hope that it will be more readily available soon.

 Are residents being regularly tested/screened?

 Yes.
 We take each residents temperature and screen for signs and symptoms daily.
 Testing is available when necessary.

 What happens if a resident has a temperature or signs or symptoms?

 Any resident presenting symptoms are quarantined to their apartment and the physician is contacted to determine next steps.
 Staff use Personal Protection Equipment (PPE) to provide services to the resident when they come in and out of the apartment.